Divine-Star-Software/DivineVoxelEngine/README.md

 ---
 **WARNING:**
 This is not finalized.
 Things will keep changing as development goes forward.
 Check out the releases for stable working verions.
 The main repo may be broken at times.
+Breaking changes will keep happening to suppourt the evolution of the enigne.
 If something is not working or broken check the [Change Log](https://github.com/Divine-Star-Software/DivineVoxelEngine/wiki/Change-Log) & [To Do](https://github.com/Divine-Star-Software/DivineVoxelEngine/wiki/To-Do).

 # What is this?